 The IDOL Content component uses deduplication options to determine whether documents match.
-See Deduplication Options-KillDuplicates, on the next page.
+See Deduplication Options-KillDuplicates, below.

 You can enable deduplication in one of three ways:

 • Enable deduplication for all indexing jobs by using the KillDuplicates configuration parameter in the [Server] section of the IDOL Content component configuration file.
 See Enable Deduplication for all Index Jobs, on page 68.